 o You have in effect, as of January 1, 1989, a preadmission screening (PAS) program for making determinations (using criteria developed by the Secretary) described in §1919(b)(3)(F) of the Act for individuals with MI or MR.

+The PAS program need not provide for determinations in the case of the readmission to a NF of an individual who, after being admitted to the NF, was transferred for care in a hospital.
+An interfacility transfer from one NF to another NF, with or without an intervening hospital stay, is not subject to PAS.

+A PAS is not to be performed for an individual admitted to a NF directly from a hospital after receiving acute inpatient care at the hospital, if the individual requires NF services for the condition for which care was received in the hospital, and the attending physician certifies, before admission to the NF, that the individual is likely to require a NF stay of less than 30 days.

 o For each NF resident who has MI, the State mental health authority must review and determine (using criteria developed by the Secretary), based on an independent physical and mental examination performed by a person or entity other than the State mental health authority, whether the resident requires: